samicemalone/tv/README.txt

       Sets the USER to avoid overwriting the default episode pointer so that multiple users can share the same configuration and database.
 If omitted, the default user will be used (an empty string).

+   -v, --version
+      The program version will be printed and the program will exit.

 DAEMON COMMANDS
    The listening daemon can accept the following commands: